LibrariesHacked/schema-librarydata/docs/events.md

 #### Publishing in advance

-With a couple of additional columns (start time, end time), this dataset could be used as a way of publishing future events.
+With a couple of additional columns (start time, end time), this dataset could be used as a way of publishing future events and publicising these across library services.
 The count of attendees would be updated once the event had finished.

-This would provide the potential for national event listings, allowing services and websites to use that data to promote upcoming events.

 #### Additional columns